 Alexander III offers a more nuanced view of the Eiffel Tower than, say, Bir-Hakeim or Trocadéro.

-In turn, the focus shifts to you the couple and your Paris proposal … with the Eiffel Tower intriguingly twinkling at a distance as your instantly recognizable backdrop.
+In turn, the focus shifts to you the couple and your marriage proposal … with the Eiffel Tower intriguingly twinkling at a distance as your instantly recognizable backdrop.